awsdocs/amazon-ec2-user-guide/doc_source/volume_constraints.md

 ### MBR<a name="mbr-partitioning"></a>

 MBR uses a 32\-bit data structure to store block addresses\.
 This means that each data block is mapped with one of 232 possible integers\.
-The maximum addressable size of a volume is given by:
+The maximum addressable size of a volume is given by the following formula:

 ```
-(232 - 1) × Block size = Number of addressable blocks
+(232 - 1) × Block size
 ```

 The block size for MBR volumes is conventionally limited to 512 bytes\.
 Therefore: